emykes/SkinCancerImageClassification/README.md

 ## Results

-When we look at the results of the CNN evaluation and VGG16 evaluation scores, it is seen that CNN model has better accuracy and recall score compared to pre-trained VGG16 model.
-Therefore the final model is chosen to be  **final_CNN_model**  with 91% accuracy and 90% recall scores.
+The final CNN model has 3 Convolution layers with 32, 64 and 128 nodes on each, and an additional Dense layer with 128 nodes.
+All the layers have 0.001 L2 regularization parameter to overcome overfitting, and after each convolution layers BatchNormalization and Pooling layers are added to the model.
+684,225 parameters are trained for this model, and final result came out to be 91% accuracy and 90% recall scores on test/hold-out set.

 ![Confusionmatrix](Images/final_confusion_matrix.png)

 ## Conclusions

-The final model has 91% accuracy and 90% recall scores.
-I recommend that this final model can be used as a decision support tool by dermatologists and/or medical professionals as a part of their clinical diagnosis.
-I would like to insert metadata information along with desmoscopic images into the CNN modeling in order to increase overall scores of the model, since according to one recent research called [Deep Learning Classifier with Patient’s Metadata of Dermoscopic Images in Malignant Melanoma Detection](https://www.dovepress.com/deep-learning-classifier-with-patientrsquos-metadata-of-dermoscopic-im-peer-reviewed-fulltext-article-JMDH) CNN model which includes both image and metadata can increase the accuracy of classification in malignant melanoma detection even with limited data.
+I recommend that the final model can be used as a decision support tool by dermatologists and/or medical professionals as a part of their clinical diagnosis.

+As a next step, I would like to insert metadata information along with desmoscopic images into the CNN modeling in order to increase overall scores of the model, since according to one recent research article, called [Deep Learning Classifier with Patient’s Metadata of Dermoscopic Images in Malignant Melanoma Detection](https://www.dovepress.com/deep-learning-classifier-with-patientrsquos-metadata-of-dermoscopic-im-peer-reviewed-fulltext-article-JMDH), CNN model which includes both image and metadata can increase the accuracy of classification in malignant melanoma detection even with limited data.
 I also would like to remove any sticker, ruler, or hair from the dermoscopic images so that model only focusses on the lesions not any other possible disturbances.

 ## Information